Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Offline RL in RMDPs: Generic Algorithm Framework and Unified Theory

-The novelty of the doubly pessimistic policy optimization step is performing pessimism from the two sources (data uncertainty and robust optimization) simultaneously.
-Compared with the previous works on standard offline RL in MDPs \citep{xie2021bellman, uehara2021pessimistic} and offline RL in RMDPs without pessimism \citep{yang2021towards, zhou2021finite, panaganti2022robust}, they only contain one source of pessimism in algorithm design, contrasting with our algorithm framework.
+By performing pessimism from two sources (in the face of data uncertainty and test environment transition uncertainty) in a neat and iterative way, the double pessimism value estimator $J_{\texttt{Pess}^2}$ contrasts with all existing offline RL value estimators.
+Compared with existing works on standard offline RL in MDPs \citep{xie2021bellman, uehara2021pessimistic} and robust offline RL in RMDPs \citep{zhou2021finite, yang2021towards, panaganti2022robust}, they only contain one source of pessimism in value estimation and algorithm design.

-We note that a recent work \citep{shi2022distributionally} also study offline robust RL in $\mathcal{S}\times\mathcal{A}$-rectangular robust tabular MDPs using pessimism techniques.
-Compared with our double pessimism principle, their algorithm performs pessimism in face of data uncertainty i) depending on the tabular structure of the model since a point-wise pessimism penalty is needed and ii) depending on the specific form of the robust set $\boldsymbol{\Phi}(P)$, which makes it difficult to adapt to the infinite state space case with general function approximations and general types of robust set $\boldsymbol{\Phi}(P)$.
+Besides, we note that a recent work of \cite{shi2022distributionally} also studies robust offline RL in tabular RMDPs using the principle of pessimism in the face of data uncertainty.
+Compared with the double pessimism principle, their algorithm performs pessimism in the face of data uncertainty i) depending on the tabular structure of the model since a point-wise pessimism penalty term based on state-count is needed and ii) depending on the specific form of the robust set $\boldsymbol{\Phi}(P)$.
+This makes their algorithm and analysis difficult to adapt to the infinite state space case coped with general types of robust set $\boldsymbol{\Phi}(P)$ and general function approximations.
+In contrast, our double-pessimism-based algorithm is capable of handling general RMDPs.
+In the coming subsection, we show that with a proper model estimation subroutine implemented, the $\texttt{P}^2\texttt{MPO}$ algorithm can learn the optimal robust policy $\pi^{\star}$ in a statistically efficient manner.